Boriswaikin/animated-octo-tribble/README.md

 3. The third row has one combobox and two buttons.
 The combox box has the options of eight species.
 We can select the species and click the button next to it, which named "Specific Enclosure List" to get the list of the monkeys in the specific enclosures that we chose.
 The list of the monkeys contain the monkey's name, sex and its favourite food.
 If multiple monkeys are in the enclosure we chose, the monkeys would be sorted in alphabetical order of their name.
 The last button in the third row is named "Sanctuary List", it allows us to get the list of the names of the monkeys that in the sanctuary.
 The name list are sorted in alphabetical order.

 #### Design/Model Changes:
+The original design in Sanctuary class:
+parameter: -enclosure: EnclosureHabitat, -isolation: IsolationHabitat
+method:
++ getIsolation(): IsolationHabitat
++ getEnclosure(): EnclosureHabitat
++ listAllMonkey(): String

+The new design in Sanctuary class:
+parameter: -enclosure: EnclosureHabitat, -isolation: IsolationHabitat
+method:
++ getIsolation(): IsolationHabitat
++ getEnclosure(): EnclosureHabitat
++ listAllMonkey(): String
++ createMonkey(String,Species,Sex,String,String,String,Food) : Monkey
++ getMonkeyName(Monkey) : String
++ getMonkeySpeciesValue(Monkey) : int
++ setMonkeyHealthiness(Monkey) : void
++ getAllSpecies() : Species[]
++ getAllSex() : Sex[]
++ getAllFood() : Food[]

+Explanation of new method created in Sanctuary class:
+As the controller is supposed to talk to one model (sanctuary) only.
+So new methods are created in sanctuary class to for the purpose of calling constructor/method in monkey class:
+1. public Monkey createMonkey(String,Species,Sex,String,String,String,Food): to call the constructor in monkey class to create a monkey object
+2. public String getMonkeyName(Monkey): to call the getName method in the monkey class by inputting the monkey object as argument.
+It would return the name of monkey.
+3. public int getMonkeySpeciesValue(Monkey)： to call the getSpeciesValue method in the monkey class by inputting the monkey object as argument.
+It would return the predefined species value (int) of the monkey.
+4. public void setMonkeyHealthiness(Monkey): to call the setHealthiness method in the monkey class by inputting the monkey object as argument.
+It would change the monkey to be healthy and move it from isolation to enclosure.

+As the user is able to select the species, sex and favourite food in the comboBox when creating a monkey and be able to select the species of monkey for the enclosure list.
+Three methods are created in sanctuary class:
+5. public Species[] getAllSpecies(): to return an array to store all the monkeys' species
+6. public Sex[] getAllSex(): to return an array to store all the monkeys' sex
+7. public Food[] getAllFood(): to return an array to store all the monkeys' favourite food

+The original design in Monkey class:
+parameter:
+-name: String
+-species: Species
+-sex: Sex
+-size: double
+-weight: double
+-age: double
+-food : Food
+-Healthiness: boolean
+method:
++ getName(): String
++ getSpecies(): Species
++ getSpeciesValue(): int
++ getSex(): Sex
++ getSize(): double
++ getWeight(): double
++ getAge(): double
++ getFood(): Food
++ getHealthiness(): boolean
++ setHealthiness(Sanctuary): void

+The new design in Monkey class:
+parameter:
+-name: String
+-species: Species
+-sex: Sex
+-size: double
+-weight: double
+-age: double
+-food : Food
+-Healthiness: boolean
+method:
++ getName(): String
++ getSpecies(): Species
++ getSpeciesValue(): int
++ getSex(): Sex
++ getSize(): double
++ getWeight(): double
++ getAge(): double
++ getFood(): Food
++ getHealthiness(): boolean
++ setHealthiness(Sanctuary): void
++ toString(): String

+Explanation of a new method created in Sanctuary class:
+As comboBox need to display the name of the monkey that in isolation for user to move it to enclosure, so toString() method is created to return the string representation: "Name: monkey's name"

 #### Assumption: